RazGvili/fib_docker/README.md

 *Part of a Docker course

 ## Purpose
-This app calculates the value of a Fibonacci value given an index.
+This app calculates the value of a Fibonacci value given an index of the series.
+Example: For the index 6 the value is 13.

 ## CI
 The master branch is integrated into TravisCI, a successful deploy must pass the react app tests.